GuillaumeMougeot/biom3d/docs/tuto_cli.md

 The parameter `--log` is the path of the sub-folder that has been created in the `logs` folder.
 It should be something like: `logs/20240427-170528-unet_default`.

-## Another example with tif files!
+## Train with your own images: another example with tif files

 Let's say you want now to train a model with tif files.
 No worries we got you!
 The previous command still works!